BgeeDB/bgee-unil/src/markdown/support/rnaSeqProcExprValues.md

 The Strain count column provides the total number of genetic variants or sub-types in the target `Experiment ID` (column 1).

 ##### <a name="exp_col10"></a>Data source (column 10)
-Data repository from where the raw files that belongs to the `Experiment ID` (column 1) were extracted.
+Data repository from where the raw files that belong to the `Experiment ID` (column 1) were extracted.

 ##### <a name="exp_col11"></a>Data source URL (column 11)
 URL pathway to the data repository where is located the `Experiment ID` (column 1).